reactive/data-client/docs/core/README.md

 Endpoints with [pollFrequency](/rest/api/RestEndpoint#pollfrequency) allow reusing the existing HTTP endpoints, eliminating the need for additional websocket or SSE backends.
-Polling is globally orchestrated by the [SubscriptionManager](./api/SubscriptionManager.md), so even with many components subscribed Rest Hooks will never overfetch.
+Polling is globally orchestrated by the [SubscriptionManager](./api/SubscriptionManager.md), so even with many components subscribed Reactive Data Client will never overfetch.

 [//]: # 'TODO: ## Relational joins and nesting'